Public Art in MK

-Over the last 40 years, Milton Keynes has developed an excellent reputation for Public Art development, with over 220 Public Artworks across the city.
-The Public Art Unit within Milton Keynes Council supports the commissioning of new pieces and the care and conservation of existing works.
-See below for information on our newest collection 'Transform'.
+Over the last 50 years, Milton Keynes has developed an excellent reputation for Public Art development, with over 220 Public Artworks across the city.
+The Culture Team within Milton Keynes Council supports the commissioning of new pieces and the care and conservation of existing works.

 About our Public Art Collection

-Milton Keynes Council supports developers to meet their Section 106 obligations [legal requirement for creating new developments] for Public Art.
-These projects are listed in the Public Art Strategy.
+Milton Keynes Council supports developers to meet their % for art Section 106 obligations [legal requirement for creating new developments] for Public Art.

 New Public Art in MK

 Milton Keynes Council’s Cultural team works closely with a wide variety of cultural partners, stakeholders, communities and developers to commission artworks for locations across the Borough.
 Here is a selection of our current Public Art projects:

 Fossil by Something & Son in Oxley Park (concept design stage)